LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 The required model is not “the page is a hypergraph.”
 It is:

-1. A canonical structural tree used for parent/child and true-sibling navigation, plus heading metadata for lateral peers across structural parents at the same canonical hierarchy depth.
-Authored rank does not split one canonical level into separate lateral lanes.
+1. A canonical structural tree used for parent/child navigation, plus authored heading levels that define lateral lanes for heading-backed contexts.
+   Unheaded contexts use true structural siblings for lateral movement.
 2. Zero or more typed ordered groups that may overlap that tree.
 3. One identity for each real focus target.